sierra-zero/FocusEngine/README.md

 My games require the engine to be developed at a faster pace than Stride.
 I'm in need of fixes, new features and better performance.
 These changes will not be supported by the core team, and the absolute most recent changes may not be fully stable.
 However, you may find them very helpful, and in some cases, essential to projects.

+## Any games made with this engine?

+Yes, and it is free for you to try!
+Works on all operating systems and supports VR in Windows: https://store.steampowered.com/app/1256380/FPS_Infinite/

 ## What is different?

 Most of Focus is similar to Stride and there shouldn't be any loss of functionality over the original.
 Changes are focused on fixes, performance improvements and new features.
 However, I do not maintain different languages, Android support or the Launcher.
 The following is a rough list of "major" changes, but might not accurately reflect the current state of differences (since both githubs are moving targets which are hopefully improving):